11 Arrested in Macau Raid

 Macau shares plummet

-Suncity Group’s shares on the Hong Kong Stock Exchange was halted on Monday due to a restraining order.
+Suncity Group’s shares on the Hong Kong Stock Exchange were halted on Monday due to a restraining order.
 Several of the city’s largest operators were also impacted, with MGM China down 10%, Wynn Macau down 8%, and Sands China down more than 6%.

 According to the Global Times, Mr Chau is the leader of a cross-border gambling criminal syndicate with over 12,000 gaming agents and 80,000 members in China.
 Mr Chau is also a controlling shareholder in Sun Entertainment Group, a film production and cremation services company listed on the Hong Kong Stock Exchange.
 In a stock exchange filing on Sunday, the company said that its board of directors had taken note of news coverage about the investigations in Wenzhou and Macau.